 The 97-year-old was reunited with her relieved family on Sunday.

 Ms Moschones appeared via video link before Melbourne Magistrates Court on Wednesday, charged with kidnapping and unlawful imprisonment.
+Defence counsel Nick Tehan said his client had undergone a psychiatric assessment and would receive mental health treatment while she was in custody.

 Police told the court on Sunday that Ms Moschones believed Ms Pavlopoulou was her mother, even though investigators had established her own mother died in 2013.
 The two women are not related and had never met, the court was told.